atextor/sii/README.markdown

 the jar and exe will only work with Java 6, as the supplied version of proguard does not work with Java 7.

+This directory is also an Eclipse project.
+To use it, you need to have the ScalaIDE plug-in installed.

 Author
 ------
 Andreas Textor <textor.andreas@googlemail.com>